Br1skyy/F-H-PSP/README.md

 ## Build

-You need the PSP toolchain in `~/pspdev`, Python 3 with Pillow, and your game files at `Fear & Hunger_WIN/www` (both gitignored, never committed).
+You need the PSP toolchain in , Python 3 with Pillow, and your game files at.
 Full steps, including data staging and the PC test commands, are in `docs/pipeline.md`.
 The short version: